mlstyszynski/techfest/README.md

 Here's the access information to your POD : [my_pod_access_info](pod1/README.md)

+`Lab section 1 tasks`

+L1-task1: verify the full IPv4 underlay reachability within the  [section 1 topology](topologies/evpn-vxlan-techfest_topo1.png)

+L1-task2: provision the iBGP overlay with EVPN signaling at all DC-1 fabric nodes using the local ASN 64512

+L1-taks3: provision and verify the underlay and overlay IP-ECMP within routing-options forwarding-options and protocol bgp level

+L1-task4: provision the switch-options level route-targets import/export

+L1-task5: provision the protocol evpn encapsulation type, extended-vni list and the multicast-mode.
+Make sure the given vni has a

 ## Solution guide for EVPN/VXLAN hands on lab - section 1